Living With Hearing Loss

 AudioCure is determined to change the treatment landscape

-Despite their devastating consequences, to date there are no approved drugs for the prevention or treatment of any type of sensorineural hearing loss or tinnitus.
+Despite their devastating consequences, to date there are no approved drugs for the treatment of sensorineural hearing loss or tinnitus.
 At AudioCure, we are dedicated to filling this gap.
-Our scientists have developed a drug called AC102 with the ability to address the damage to the cells that are critical to the hearing process.
+Our scientists have developed a compound called AC102 with the ability to address the damage to the cells that are critical to the hearing process.
 Our vision is to turn incurable hearing loss into a treatable event.